Workshops

 Change Ringing

-Change ringing focuses on sounding bells in rhythmic sequences rather than playing tunes.
+Change ringing is a form of campanology (bell ringing) which focuses on sounding bells in rhythmic sequences rather than playing tunes.
 By following a set of rules called methods, a trained group of ringers may take the bells through a series of complicated sequences.
-The sequences are known as "changes" and the art is known as "change ringing."
-We will demonstrate how change ringing works with a "dumbbell" and with handbells.
+The sequences are known as changes and the art is known as change ringing.
+Change ringing is also called "full circle ringing" because the bells rotate a full 360 degrees; it evolved in England about 400 years ago with tower bells.
+The style of ringing and the way the bells are hung evolved together.
+We will demonstrate how change ringing works with a dumbbell and with handbells.
 Participants will have an opportunity to pull the dumbbell rope and ring changes on handbells.
-You can read more about change ringing here, on Wikepedia.

 Back to Calendar